flowchart TB

 | Francis Cherunilam | “Performance of trade and investment activities by firms across national borders” | Trade and investment |

-International business inherits the features of domestic business but adds layers of complexity (hill2021?; cherunilam2020?).
+International business inherits the features of domestic business but adds layers of complexity:

-- Wider scope.
-Goes beyond merchandise trade to include services, capital, technology and people.
+- Wider scope — goes beyond merchandise trade to services, capital, technology and people.

-- Stronger government role.
-Governments influence international business through tariffs, quotas, exchange controls, FDI rules and trade agreements.
+- Stronger government role — tariffs, quotas, exchange controls, FDI rules and trade agreements influence every transaction.

-- Sensitive to geopolitics.
-Wars, sanctions and bilateral disputes can suspend transactions overnight.
+- Sensitive to geopolitics — wars, sanctions, bilateral disputes can suspend transactions overnight.

 The “scope” question asks: what activities count as international business?
-The standard textbook answer covers six categories (cherunilam2020?; daniels2019?).
+The standard textbook answer covers six categories:

 | Component | Description | Indian illustration |